| ▶ ◀ ▲ |

 flower-child V sign, and the more militant, defiant, and radical clenched

-fist, originally the
+fist, originally the IWW

-Spanish Republican salute.
+and the Spanish Republican salute.

 Photo: Found at Columbiana, original source unknown.